bretticus/db-sessions/README.md

 Classes
 -----------------------------

-session_handler.php is used as a base class.
+session_handler.php -- is used as a base class.
 It interfaces with session_handler_interface.php which is identical to PHP 5.4+ SessionHandlerInterface.

-session_handler_encrypted.php encrypts the session data before it is written to the database.
+session_handler_encrypted.php -- encrypts the session data before it is written to the database.

-session_handler_memcache.php uses PHP memcache for subsequent reads.
+session_handler_memcache.php -- Uses PHP memcache for subsequent reads.
 Writing must happen in the database each time for concurrency.
 Currently I'm using Repcache but the advantage here is that garbage collection will not clean up sessions in the database